Data Visualisation Tools

 • The user can load data from a variety of sources

-• It allows the user to manipulate data to create custom visualizations
+• It allows the user to manipulate data to create custom visualisations

-• One can share the visualizations with others
+• One can share the visualisations with others

-• Ease of sharing visualizations for use in other applications
+• Ease of sharing visualisations for use in other applications

 • Customization features that allow the user to meet your specific needs

-• The ability to interact with visualizations to gain deeper insights into the data
+• The ability to interact with visualisations to gain deeper insights into the data

-• One can create dynamic and interactive visualizations
+• One can create dynamic and interactive visualisations

 • Asmita Kar